bobkummerfeld/MyWeb/content/post/second.md

-The key architecture of  MHSnet is that it was a store-and-forward message system with a very flexible transport layer that could run over and sort of underlying communication link, and a flexible application layer that could provide message services for things such as email and file transfer among many.
+The key architecture of  MHSnet is that it was a store-and-forward message system with a very flexible transport layer that could run over any sort of underlying communication link, and a flexible application layer that could provide message services for things such as email and file transfer among many.
 The transport layer could run over dialup, fixed lines or services such X25 and the